Primitive Type pointer1.0.0[−]

 that the value has to be initialized.

-When calling this method, you have to ensure that either the pointer is NULL or all of the following is true:
+When calling this method, you have to ensure that either the pointer is null or the pointer is convertible to a reference.

 count